 Enquiries relating to the electoral process should be directed to the Police Area Returning Officer (PARO) for the election.
 The PARO is independent from the PCC and has responsibility for the administration of the election process.
 Please find more information about the administration of the election and the PARO on the Liverpool City Council website here.

-Candidates must submit completed nomination papers, including 100 signatures of local electors and a £5,000 deposit to the Police Area Returning Officer by 4pm on Thursday April 8.
+Candidates must submit completed nomination papers, including 100 signatures of local electors and a £5,000 deposit to the Police Area Returning Officer by a date which will be provided here once confirmed.

 A dedicated web page on the Electoral Commission website provides information on the roles and responsibilities of Returning Officers.